TheRenegadeCoder/sample-programs/archive/w/wyvern/README.md

 ## Testing

+The following list shares details about how we name all Sample Programs in Wyvern:

+- Extension: .wyv
+- Naming Convention: hyphen

+For example, the "Hello World" sample would be named this:

+- hello-world.wyv

-The following list shares details about what we're using to test all Sample Programs in Wyvern.
+The following list shares details about what we're using to test all Sample Programs in Wyvern:

 - Docker Image: rzuckerm/wyvern
 - Docker Tag: 20180325-1